 I love taking my camera new places, whether I’m traveling or scoping out new-to-me areas all over Southeastern Michigan where I live.
 Photography is generally my medium for exploring what the wide world has to offer.
 Sometimes, though, I have a creative itch but the weather’s bad, or I’m not feeling great, or I’m crunched for time.
-Over the years, I’ve found that treating the area where I live as a subject for inspiration is every bit as valid as trying to capture some far-off, unexplored land.
+Over the years, I’ve found that treating the area where I live as a subject for inspiration is every bit as valid as trying to capture some far-off, unexplored land—even if it seems like your neighborhood is the least likely place for photography opportunities.

-It might seem like your neighborhood is the least interesting place you could possibly take photographs.
-You know it like the back of your hand, after all: houses, roads, cars, sidewalks, buildings, fences.
+You know your neighborhood like the back of your hand, after all: houses, roads, cars, sidewalks, buildings, fences.
 Especially if you live on a sleepy neighborhood street and not in the heart of a city, it may seem like there’s not much worth photographing.
 But there really is art everywhere, even if you have to train yourself to see it.
 Here are a few ways I find photo-worthy subjects around the block.

-From lines in cement to the bark of a tree, there are a hundred thousand ways texture can lay the groundwork for an interesting photograph.
+From lines in cement to the bark of a tree, there are a hundred thousand ways texture can lay the groundwork for an interesting photography opportunity in your neighborhood.
 Photography is not merely an observational sport.
 It encourages you to be in the world, too: touch the harshness of a rusting fence post; feel the smoothness of a rock.
 Then capture it.

 Monet painted dozens of haystacks for a reason: lighting changes all the time.
 I use an app called Golden Hour to help monitor how light changes over the course of a day.
 The house next door looks entirely different just before sunrise than it does at 2 p.m.
 The same house will also look different with the maples in the front yard going golden in October, with snow on the eaves and smoke snaking out of the chimney, and with a slight dusting of pollen in early spring.